-Starbucks has created an entire brand for their loyalty program and as a result it’s one of the most famous and effective coffee rewards programs in the world.
+Starbucks has created an entire brand for its loyalty program and as a result, it’s one of the most famous and effective coffee rewards programs in the world.

 Paying attention to these types of details will make sure that your rewards program is the one that stands out in your customers’ minds.
-From its name to the way you design your explainer page, creating a memorable name and style will allow you to create the program that breaks through the noise.
+From your loyalty program name to the way you design your explainer page, creating a memorable loyalty experience will allow you to create a program that breaks through the noise.

 Use these strategies to get your customers coming back again and again:

-- Add graphics that compliment your loyalty program
+- Add graphics that complement your loyalty program.

 You’ve come this far and now have a great rewards program ready to go live, but don’t forget that you need to actually tell people how great your program is!
 If customers don’t know it exists, how can they get excited to participate?